Qatar wins Asia Cup: UAE leaders congratulate Emir, nation's people after stunning victory over Jordan

 Qatar has won back-to-back Asian Cup titles after beating Jordan 3-1 in the final on Saturday, February 10 at the match taking place in Doha's Lusail Stadium.

-UAE President, Sheikh Mohamed bin Zayed Al Nahyan took to X to congratulate Qatar for their stunning victory.
+UAE President, Sheikh Mohamed bin Zayed Al Nahyan took to X to congratulate Qatar over their stunning victory.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.